Trans Tape and Other Binding Tapes: The Ultimate Guide

 TransTape

-In addition to having a large selection of tapes, TransTape also have an in-house line of salves and oils to ease removal and aftercare.
-The company also makes it part of its mission to give back to the community.
-They have collaborated with organizations including the Center for Black Equity and the Black Trans Travel Fund.
+In addition to offering a wide selection of binding tapes, TransTape has an in-house line of salves and oils designed to support safe removal and skin aftercare.
+The company also emphasizes community support, partnering with organizations such as the Center for Black Equity and the Black Trans Travel Fund as part of its mission to give back.

 WIVOV